ataraxie/codeshovel/README.md

 CodeShovel can be used in three ways:

-* ***Web Service UI***: We have built a web based user interface that you can use to interactively navigate the history of a method of interest.
+* ***Web Service UI***: We have built a browser-based user interface that you can use to interactively navigate the history of a method of interest.
 We host a public copy of the [web interface](https://se.cs.ubc.ca/codeshovel/index.html) if you just want to use CodeShovel without installing anything, but this repository also has [instructions for self-hosting](#web-service-ui) the web service on your own computer using Docker.

-* ***Web Service REST:*** If you would prefer to programmatically interact with the history of your methods, you can also call the CodeShovel web service using standard rest commands.
+* ***Web Service REST:*** To programmatically investigate the history of a method, you can also call the CodeShovel web service using standard rest commands.
 You can direct these against our hosted version of the web service, or against your own self-hosted copy of the web service.
 The [REST interface instructions](#web-service-rest) are below.

-* ***Command Line:*** Finally, if you would prefer to interact with CodeShovel on the command line directly without using the rest interface, you can call the CodeShovel `jar` directly.
+* ***Command Line:*** Finally, if you would prefer to interact with CodeShovel on the command line directly without using the REST interface, you can call the CodeShovel `jar` directly.
 [Command line instructions](#command-line) are included below.

 <a name="web-service-ui"></a>
 ## Web Service UI